 This isn't a box-ticking exercise for us, this is about being future relevant and durable.
 I strongly believe that broader diversity leads to innovation and better decision making.
 Diverse teams have been proven to demonstrate greater retention, more commitment and better collaboration, and creating a better balance can only lead to sustainable growth for Nucleus, better service for clients and a better future for women in financial services.
 Too often we focus on the direct skills for the job and overlook the team angle.
 Even if a female is 10 per cent less directly capable and a team of six becomes 2 per cent stronger by being more diverse, the female should get the job.

 By signing this charter on behalf of Nucleus, the pledge is very personal.
-I have a five-year-old daughter and when she grows up and joins the world of work, I want her to viewed as capable and valuable as her male colleagues.
+I have a five-year-old daughter and when she grows up and joins the world of work, I want her to be viewed as capable and valuable as her male colleagues.
 Hopefully by then her gender won't be a consideration at all.
 Similarly, I'd hope our young son grows up to have exactly the same view of the world.

 Please judge us on our results and do let me know your feedback